hyperflask/flask-mailman-templates/README.md

 send_mail("hello.txt", "hello@example.com")
 ```

+Template variables can be provided as keywork arguments.

 The frontmatter is optionnal and options can be passed as keyword arguments (keyword args override the frontmatter if both are used)